-Compare the basic characteristics of different scintillating crystals, namely the light yield and the decay time of the scintillation light.
-Verify the effect on the energy resolution.
+namely the light yield and the decay time of the scintillation light.
+Verify

-Scintillating materials have different characteristics related to the light yield and the characteristics time of the emission.
-The CAEN spectrometer is provided with three different crystals: BGO (Bismuth Germanate), LYSO(Ce) (Cerium-doped Lutetium Yttrium Orthosilicate), Csl(TI) (Thallium-doped Cesium Iodide).
-All of them have the same volume ($6 \times 6 \times 15 \text{ mm}^3$), are polished on all sides and coated with a white epoxy on 5 faces.
-One $6 \times 6 \text{ mm}^2$ face is open in order to be coupled with the Silicon Photomultiplier.
-The main characteristics of the crystals are summarized in the following table:
+Scintillating materials exhibit various characteristics related to light yield and the characteristic time of emission.
+The CAEN spectrometer is equipped with three different crystals: BGO (Bismuth Germanate), LYSO(Ce) (Cerium-doped Lutetium Yttrium Orthosilicate), CsI(TI) (Thallium-doped Cesium Iodide).
+All of them have the same volume (6 x 6 x 15 mm3), are polished on all sides, and coated with a white epoxy on 5 faces.
+One 6 x 6 mm2 face is open to be coupled with the Silicon Photomultiplier.
+The main characteristics of the crystals are summarized in the table alongside.

-BGO LYSO(Ce) CsI(TI)
+BG0 LYSO(Ce) CsI(TI)

 Density (g/cm 3) 7.13 7.4 4.51

 Decay Time (ns) 300 40 1000

 Light Yield (ph./MeV) 8200 27000 52000

 Peak emission (nm) 480 420 560

 Radiation length (cm) 1.13 1.14 1.85

 Reflective index 2.15 1.82 1.78

-The light yield is having an impact on the energy resolution.
-This is also affected by the decay time, constraining the integration time and implying a different effect of the sensor stochastic effects (dark counts and afterpulses).
+The light yield affects the energy resolution.
+This is also influenced by the decay time, which constrains the integration time and implies a different effect of the sensor's stochastic effects (dark counts and afterpulses).